kedro-org/kedro/docs/source/tutorial/set_up_data.md

 > If you are using the tutorial created by the spaceflights starter, you can omit the copy/paste, but it's worth opening `conf/base/catalog.yml` to inspect the contents.

-First, for the spaceflights data, first register the two `csv` datasets by adding this snippet to the end of the `conf/base/catalog.yml` file and saving it:
+First, for the spaceflights data, register the two `csv` datasets by adding this snippet to the end of the `conf/base/catalog.yml` file and saving it:

 ```yaml
 companies: